jameslinlaa/eventarc_gke_firewall_change/README.md

       --location=global \
       --service-account=<PROJECT_NUMBER>-compute@developer.gserviceaccount.com
 ```
+\
+methodName can be referred to [Supported event types by eventarc](https://cloud.google.com/eventarc/docs/reference/supported-events#using-cloud-audit-logs)

 # Update a ingress with a different port
 Apply an updated ingress yaml file (to trigger a fw audit log)